dhaviesayo/vaug/README.md

 # vaug
 A Minimal API for Video preprocessing built upon torch and decord

-`vaug` coined from `video-augmenting`  is a mini API for video preprocessing and its being improved daily.
+`vaug` coined from `video-augmenting`  is a mini API of reusable functions for video preprocessing and its being improved daily.
 It provides more refined and faster way of preprocessing and its build on top of `decord` an hardware accelerated video decoder.
 It handles video path and video tensor batches in `B,N,C,H,W`.

 ## Installation